dibrale/Regions/README.md

 - Dynamic RAG: simple, local, sqlite‑backed store/retrieve pipeline with an external embedding server
 - LLMLink: lightweight HTTP client for text generation/health/model endpoints

-This repo also provides examples and a comprehensive pytest suite to help you get started quickly.
+This repo also provides examples and a pytest suite to help you get started quickly.

 ## Features